allinurl/gwsocket/README.md

 * and of course, [Valgrind](http://valgrind.org/) tested.
 * missing something?, please feel free to post it on Github.

-## Why gwsocket? ##
-I needed a simple, fast, no-dependencies, RFC6455 compliant WebSocket Server written in C that I could use as a library for the upcoming version (v1.0) of [**GoAccess**](https://goaccess.io/) by simply piping data in and out — WebSockets made easy!

 ## How it Works? ##
-Very simple, just redirect/send the output **(stdout)** from your application to a file and let gwsocket do the rest. e.g., tailing your server's logs into the
+Very simple, just redirect/send the output **(stdout)** from your application to a file and let gwsocket do the rest.
+For example, tailing your server's logs into the browser couldn't be easier:
-browser:

     tail -f /var/log/nginx/access.log > /tmp/wspipein.fifo

 BTW, you can also get the client's data into **(stdin)** your application.

-Tip: You can even send your favorite NCurses program's output.
+In fact, you can even send your favorite **NCurses** program's output.
 See screencast above.

+## Why gwsocket? ##
+I needed a simple, fast, no-dependencies, RFC6455 compliant WebSocket Server written in C that I could use as a library for the upcoming version (v1.0) of [**GoAccess**](https://goaccess.io/) by simply piping data in and out — WebSockets made easy!

 ## More Examples? ##
 Looking for more examples and details on how it works?
 Head to the [man page](http://gwsocket.io/?src=gh)